KosinskiLab/pyTME/doc/quickstart/installation.rst

          pip install mlx

-      The MLX library is only available for Apple silicon chips.
+      The MLX library is only available for Apple silicone chips.

 .. _gui-installation: